Meet the fellows

 Current fellows

-Mallika is incredibly grateful for the opportunity given by Dr. Jack Haar and the Popp family, as well the many generous contributors to the Popp Research Fellowship fund.
-She is deeply honored to be entrusted with carrying Dr. James D. Popp’s legacy forward.
-Dr. Popp’s unwavering dedication and passion for bettering the lives of patients through cancer research is something Mallika hopes to embody herself, and she is thankful for the Popp Fellowship program serving as a valuable stepping stone towards making a significant impact in the field of cancer research.
+Krithika is deeply grateful for the opportunity provided by Dr. Jack Haar, the Popp family, and all the generous supporters of the Popp Research Fellowship Fund.
+She is honored to carry on Dr. James D. Popp’s legacy, whose dedication to advancing cancer research and improving patient outcomes serves as a profound inspiration.
+Krithika is committed to following in his footsteps and is thankful for the foundation the Popp Fellowship provides in her pursuit of making a lasting impact in cancer research.

 Past fellows

-Purvika Gautam grew up in Virginia Beach and received a bachelor’s in cognitive science at the University of Virginia.
+Purvika Gautam grew up in Virginia Beach and received a bachelor’s in cognitive science at the University of Virginia (UVA).
 At UVA, she worked as a medical scribe for the UVA Health System and taught literacy and English to refugees and immigrants who resettled in Charlottesville.
-This period inspired her desire to pursue a medical career dedicated to serving underserved populations and to promoting health equity.
+This period inspired her desire to pursue a medical career dedicated to serving her community.

 Purvika subsequently worked as a clinical research coordinator at UVA’s Emily Couric Cancer Center.
 This work sparked her curiosity in cancer research.
-In particular, she became interested in understanding cancer disparities as she witnessed the challenges patients – particularly those from underserved populations – faced in accessing and enrolling in clinical trials.
+In particular, she became interested in understanding oncology as she witnessed the challenges patients faced in accessing and enrolling in clinical trials.

-During her time as a Popp Fellow, Purvika engaged in health disparities research alongside Katherine Y. Tossas, Ph.D.
-Their work expanded upon a prior study conducted in Tossa’s lab revealing an association between metabolic disorders (e.g., high cholesterol) and high-grade cervical cancer lesions (HSIL) that was only present among Black women.
-Purvika’s research delves into whether statin use attenuates the association between dyslipedemia and HSIL, investigating potential racial variations in this relationship.
+During her time as a Popp Fellow, Purvika engaged in research alongside Katherine Y. Tossas, Ph.D.
+Their work expanded upon a prior study conducted in Tossa’s lab revealing an association between metabolic disorders (e.g., high cholesterol) and high-grade cervical cancer lesions (HSIL) that was present among women.
+Purvika’s research delves into whether statin use attenuates the association between dyslipedemia and HSIL.

 Gurbani Jolly Gurbani Jolly grew up in Northern Virginia and received her bachelor’s in psychology from VCU.
 Following graduation, she worked as a public health laboratory associate to perform point of care COVID-19 testing.
 Additionally, she earned her master’s in tumor biology at Georgetown University where she conducted research on the role of a non-selective cholecystokinin inhibitor on the cellular plasticity of pancreatic cancer stellate cells.